italrap/Query-QueryBuilder-AtlasSearch/README.md

 ### Operators configuration

 The Atlassearch plugin requires special configuration for operators to convert rules.
-This configuration is stored in the ```ESBoolOperators``` option, see the source code for more details.
+This configuration is stored in the ```AtlasSearchOperators``` option, see the source code for more details.

 ## Dev